mieko/sr-captcha/index.md

 Think of it as a histogram.
 Darker areas are where the segmentation algorithm sliced the characters in such a way that they "agreed".
-You can see offsets where the pre-processing occasioanally allowed some things slip through the thresholds, too.
+You can see offsets where the pre-processing occasionally allowed some things slip through the thresholds, too.

 We also see how minor the effect of the tiny rotations had on the representation